 Our friend and colleague János Oláh has been instrumental in setting up a series of superb bird photography hides (or blinds) in Eastern Hungary, in and around the Hortobágy National Park.
 These allow superb opportunities for photography with a number of otherwise difficult to approach bird species, as well as many commoner species.

-May is the prime time for spring bird migration in Hungary.
+mid-May to early June is the prime time for late spring bird photography in Hungary.
 Ferruginous Ducks are regular at the waterbird hides and the breeding passerines are supplemented by migrants at the drinking pools.
 This is a good time for breeding-plumaged shorebirds and with a bit of luck Ruffs can be photographed.
 Besides shorebird and passerine migration, this is also the most active time for breeding Red-footed Falcons.
 They are busily fighting for the best nesting areas and settled pairs mate several times daily, allowing for some superb photography opportunities.
 Another main target is Eurasian Hoopoe, which is usually more difficult later in the season.

 Our group bird photography tour focuses on late arriving and breeding birds such as the colourful European Bee-eater and European Roller.
 They are both settled at their breeding areas by this time of year and we will have many opportunities to capture images of these wonderful birds.
 Although migration is more or less finished, the breeding birds at the waterbird hides are still very good.
 Whiskered Terns and egrets also turn up alongside the ducks.
 The drinking pools attract up to 20 species daily and Hawfinch is one of the most common visitors.
 The Red-footed Falcons are incubating, but at certain times of day there is interesting activity that can make for rewarding bird photography.